 There are many businesses where government or other regulations are so high that other companies can’t enter that business.
 The existing companies can continue to make good profit because they don’t have to face much competition.

 Similarly, Patents creates moats Companies which have been granted a patent or other type of intellectual property right by a government gets a legal monopoly.

 4. Low cost of operation

-Some companies can be a low cost producer than others because they can procure raw material at a lower price which others can’t.
-Cement companies having own lime stone mines can produce cement at low cost comparing to those who buys lime stone from others.
+Some companies can be a low-cost producer than others because they can procure raw material at a lower price which others can’t.
+Cement companies having own lime stone mines can produce cement at low cost compared to those who buy lime stone from others.
 Thermal Power companies having own coal mines near to their plants will have this kind of moat.
-They get coal at low price they don’t have to spend much on transportation as their plant is near.
+They get coal at a low price they don’t have to spend much on transportation as their plant is near.
 Their cost per unit can be much lower than their competitors.
 They can earn more even by selling at the same price as their competitors.